metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 This blog post describes how to deploy a bare metal cluster, a virtual one for simplicity, using [Metal³/metal3-dev-env](https://github.com/metal3-io/metal3-dev-env).
 We will briefly discuss the steps involved in setting up the cluster as well as some of the customization available.
 If you want to know more about the architecture of Metal³, this [blogpost]({%post_url 2020-02-27-talk-kubernetes-finland-metal3 %}) can be helpful.

-This post builds upon the [detailed metal3-dev-env walkthrough blogpost]({%post_url 2020-02-18-metal3-dev-env-install-deep-dive %}) which describes in detail the steps involved in the environment set up and management cluster configuration.
+This post builds upon the [detailed metal3-dev-env walkthrough blogpost]({%post_url 2020-02-18-metal3-dev-env-install-deep-dive %}) which describes in detail the steps involved in the environment set-up and management cluster configuration.
 Here we will use that environment to deploy a new Kubernetes cluster using Metal³.

 Before we get started, there are a couple of requirements we are expecting to be fulfilled.